bitovi/academy/src/react/2-intro-to-jsx.md

 @codepen react

 React splits apart the steps where you "define" the HTML from the part where you "render" it, and will "re-render" components when the data going into them changes.
-We'll discuss some of the benefits that offers us in the section below.
+We’ll discuss some of the benefits that offers us in the section below.

 ## JSX